MathieuBecane/ooak-data-case/README.md

 ## What is measured

 Volume comes first: teams, projects, tickets, comments.
-It is the weakest signal on its own.

-Months active matters because an eighteen-month workspace beats the same volume crammed into two months.
+Months active matters because an eighteen-month workspace beats the same volume produced into two months.
 Long trajectories make realistic tasks.

-Conversational density is captured by the share of tickets carrying at least one comment and the median number of comments per ticket.
+Conversational density is captured by the share of tickets with at least one comment.
 A ticket with no thread has no context to reconstruct, and small teams tend to talk in Slack rather than in Linear.

 The share of resolved tickets matters because an agent must reproduce a sequence.
 Without state movement there is nothing to learn.

 The share of tickets mentioning another tool is the differentiating metric.
 It directly measures how many cross-tool tasks are derivable from the workspace.

-Text volume, in characters and estimated tokens, is the cost side of the equation: it approximates the anonymisation workload.
+Text volume in characters is also part of the estimation.

 Golden tickets are the synthesis and the figure that actually gets priced.
 A ticket qualifies when it has a description longer than two hundred characters, at least three comments, at least two distinct participants, and a resolved status reached through at least two state transitions.